michalasobczak/x86-bootloader/README.md

 ## Objectives

 Create bootloader based program targeting x86 architecture computer.
 Start in real mode.
+First try to fit within 512 bytes with as much as possible.
+Secondly, if there will be no more space left, try to read more sectors from the storage and load it into memory.